ietf-wg-asdf/SDF/sdf.md

 ## sdfRef

-In a JSON map establishing a definition, the keyword "sdfRef" is used to copy all of the qualities of the referenced definition, indicated by the included name reference, into the newly formed definition.
+In a JSON map establishing a definition, the keyword "sdfRef" is used to copy all of the qualities and enclosed definitions of the referenced definition, indicated by the included name reference, into the newly formed definition.
 (This can be compared to the processing of the "$ref" keyword in {{-jso}}.)